sarmadiali98/ReLico/README.md

 Check that:

-- input `.rebeca` files are placed in the expected input directory
+- input `.rebeca` files are placed in the expected input directory,
-- the project builds successfully
+- the project builds successfully,
-- the compiler is using the directory layout you expect
+- the compiler is using the directory layout you expect.

 ### Smart-home serial bridge does not connect